-- (g) A permit, registration, notification, or other authorization is not required for an advanced recycling facility that processes recoverable feedstocks into valuable raw materials, valuable intermediate products, or valuable final products through pyrolysis, gasification, solvolysis, or depolymerization [a gasification or pyrolysis facility].
-The owner or operator of an advanced recycling facility shall keep records onsite to demonstrate: - (1) that the primary function of the facility is to convert materials into products for subsequent beneficial use; and [that have a resale value greater than the cost of converting the materials for subsequent beneficial use.
-The demonstration may consist of the following information:] - [(A) documentation to support all costs associated with processing materials versus the resale value for the intended beneficial use; or] - [(B) published indices or buyer contracts, proposed turnover rates, and calculations to show a resale value greater than the costs associated with processing materials.] - (2) that all solid waste generated from converting materials has been disposed of at a disposal facility authorized by the commission to accept and dispose of the solid waste, with the exception of small amounts of solid waste that may be inadvertently and unintentionally disposed of in another manner.
-Such documentation shall include a description of the type and volume of solid waste generated, the date(s) and volumes of waste transported off-site, the name and permit or other authorization number of each transporter and authorized disposal facility, and the address of each authorized disposal facility [identification]
+(g) A permit, registration, notification, or other authorization is not required for an advanced recycling facility that processes recoverable feedstocks into valuable raw materials, valuable intermediate products, or valuable final products through pyrolysis, gasification, solvolysis, or depolymerization.
+The owner or operator of an advanced recycling facility shall keep records onsite to demonstrate:

+(1) that the primary function of the facility is to convert materials into products for subsequent beneficial use; and at a disposal facility authorized by the commission to accept and dispose of the solid waste, with the exception of small amounts of solid waste that may be inadvertently and unintentionally disposed of in another manner.
+Such documentation shall include a description of the type and volume of solid waste generated, the date(s) and volumes of waste transported off-site, the name and permit or other authorization number of each transporter and authorized disposal facility, and the address of each authorized disposal facility.

-of the disposal site(s) authorized by the commission where all solid waste generated from converting the materials will be disposed of].
+(2) that all solid waste generated from converting materials has been disposed of